-PRODUCT DESIGN & TECHNOLOGIES - METAL (10MET)
+PRODUCT DESIGN & TECHNOLOGIES - METAL (10PDM)

-DESCRIPTION: Students build a steel weathervane using the processes of cutting with various saws, joining processes such as MIG-welding and create a component using the lathe.
-The design process is used while designing the decorative components of the weathervane.
-Various drawing techniques document the design development and planning.
-Students develop an understanding of the safe and efficient use of the tools and then evaluate their finished product to enhance their learning.

-COURSE ASSESSMENT: Design folio, Production, Self-evaluation of the design process and finished product and Exam
+EXTRA CURRICULAR CONTRIBUTION: \$77.00 DESCRIPTION: Students build a metal piece of furniture from steel bar using various production processes and joining processes such as MIG-welding.
+While the project revolves around students working with steel bar, they will have the opportunity to include other materials to enhance their designs.
+Students engage with the "double diamond" design process while designing their metal furniture.
+Various drawing techniques are used to document the design development and planning.
+Students develop an understanding of the safe and efficient use of the tools and materials, then evaluate their finished product to enhance their learning.
+COURSE ASSESSMENT: Design folio, Product, Evaluation report, Exam LINKS TO VCE: Product Design and Technologies